 Both the outlet control and overflow structures and connecting pipes should be inspected for sediment accumulation, floatable debris, trash and any other foreign matter that may impede flow or restrict the devices from working properly.
 The stone jacket surrounding the outlet control structure should be inspected for sediment build up, and the holes at the base of the outlet control structure should be inspected to make sure they do not become blocked.
 The grates of the two structures should be inspected for structural integrity and build up of debris.
 The outlet control system should be inspected during a wet weather event to ensure all components are functioning properly.
-A civil engineer should be retained if problems are thought to exist.

-Maintenance will include the removal of any debris, trash or sediment from the structures and/or pipe, cleaning of the stone jacket on the outlet control structure and removal of debris from the structure grates.
-The stone jacket may need replacement if cleaning does not adequately remove sediment build-up.
+Maintenance will include the removal of any debris, trash or sediment from the structures and/or pipe, cleaning of the stone jacket on the outlet control structure and removal or debris from the structure grates.
+The stone jacket may need replacement if cleaning does not adequately remove sediment build up.

-Detention Basin:
+Detention Basin

-The inlet pipe to the basin should be inspected for structural integrity (pipes cracked, broken, spalled) and that the grates are free from debris.
-The area around and immediately downstream of the inlet pipe should be inspected for sediment build-up, erosion and the riprap should be inspected for integrity and sedimentation.
-Maintenance of the inlet pipe would include removal of any sediment build-up and debris, repair or replacement of any components that are in need of attention and to restore any areas that have eroded.
+The inlet pipes to the basin should be inspected for structural integrity (pipes cracked, broken, spalled) and that the grates are free from debris.
+The area around and immediately downstream of the inlet pipes should be inspected for sediment build-up, erosion and the riprap should be inspected for the integrity and sedimentation.
+Maintenance of the inlet pipes would include removal of any sediment build-up and debris.
+Repair or replace of any components that are in need of attention and restore any areas that have eroded.

-The basin should be inspected for healthy grass growth, side slope erosion, and excessive sedimentation.
-The riprap spillway between the basin should be inspected for sedimentation, erosion and overall integrity.
-The basin should be inspected during a wet weather event to ensure all aspects of the basin are functioning correctly.
+The basin should be inspected for healthy grass growth, side slope erosion, and excessive sedimentation in both basins.
+The basin should be inspected during wet weather event to ensure all aspects of the basin are functioning correctly.
+The planted vegetation within the basin should conform to the shown on the construction plans, and any invasive species should be removed.
+The vegetation should be inspected for healthy growth.
 A civil engineer should be retained if problems are thought to exist or if the inspection personnel are not familiar with the operating conditions of the basin.

-Any resident complaints regarding the basin's aesthetics or operation should be investigated during inspections and wet weather operations.
+Any resident complaints regarding the basin aesthetics or operation should be investigated during inspections and wet weather operations.

-Pre-treatment Device:
+Stormwater Pre-Treatment Devices:

-Refer to the attached maintenance manuals from the manufacturer for all inspection and maintenance requirements for the pre-treatment structures.
+Refer to the attached maintenance manuals from the manufacturer for all inspection and maintenance requirements for the pre-treatment structure.

-The following pages include inspection checklists for the various devices and components listed above as well as the manufacturer's manuals for the stormwater pre-treatment structures.
+The following pages include inspection checklist for the various devices and components listed above as well as the manufactures manuals for the storm water pre-treatment structure.